-Democratic leaders throw cold water on proposal to expand the Supreme Court
+Democratic leaders throw cold water on proposal to expand Supreme Court

-Speaker Nancy Pelosi (D-Calif.) said she has “no plans” to bring the bill to the floor and that she supports a commission created by President Biden that will produce a report later this year on possible changes to the Supreme Court, including court expansion and term limits.
+Speaker Nancy Pelosi (D-Calif.) said she has “no plans” to bring the bill to the floor and that she supports a commission created by President Biden that will produce a report this year on possible changes to the court, including expansion and term limits.

 Senate Judiciary Chairman Richard J. Durbin (D-Ill.), whose panel has oversight of the judicial branch, also said he is not ready to support such legislation.